Skip to main content

 Using Manual tool topics

-Ref’s agent has built-in knowledge about plan structure.
-You can use these topics in the chat panel:
+Ref’s agent has built-in knowledge about plan structure and workflows.
+You can use these topics in the chat panel via the Manual tool:

 • structure-a-plan — Ask the agent to organize your rough notes into a well-structured plan